 The club’s coach, Quique Setien, confirmed the injury status of the 29-year-old forward in a statement released on the team’s official social media handles on Sunday.

-Setien’s confirmation came barely 24 hours after Griezmann, who was a starter for the team in their 1-0 win over Real Valladolid, was replaced at half-time, with Luis Suarez coming on to partner Lionel Messi upfront and action which could truncate their pursuit to dethrone Real Madrid for this year’s title.
+Setien’s confirmation came barely 24 hours after Griezmann, who was a starter for the team in their 1-0 win over Real Valladolid, was replaced at half-time, with Luis Suarez, who came on to partner Lionel Messi upfront and action which could truncate their pursuit to dethrone Real Madrid for this year’s title.

 According to the team’s coach, the France international had asked to come off because he was feeling some discomfort after the first half.

-Griezmann had to undergo scans on his right leg on Sunday which revealed he had suffered an injury and the Catalan side is unsure how long he will be kept out of action.
+Griezmann had to undergo scans on his right leg on Sunday which revealed he had suffered an injury and the Catalan side was unsure how long he would be kept out of action.

 “Tests this morning have shown that first-team player Antoine Griezmann has a muscle injury in the quadriceps of his right leg,” a statement on the club’s website confirmed.